Blue Line (Mumbai Metro): 2014-17

-In its first year of operation, from June 2014 to June 2015, Line 1 transported over 92 million commuters, and made over 130,000 trips, covering a distance of over 1400000 km.
+In its first year of operation, from June 2014 to June 2015, Blue Line transported over 92 million commuters, and made over 130,000 trips, covering a distance of over 1400000 km.
 The line carried an average of 263,000 commuters on weekdays.
 The MMOPL earned a total revenue of ₹136 crore, and incurred losses of ₹191 crore.
 The revenues include ₹13.1 crore earned through leasing station space to 52 stalls across its 12 stations.
-The MMOPL stated that it incurred an expenditure of ₹55 lakh per day to maintain the system and car depot.
-On 4 June 2015, metro authorities announced that Line 1 had transported 100 million passengers since operations began.
+The MMOPL said that it incurred an expenditure of ₹55 lakh per day to maintain the system and car depot.
+On 4 June 2015, metro authorities announced that Blue Line had transported 100 million passengers since operations began.

-Mumbai Metro One announced that Line 1 had transported more than 150 million passengers since operations began, crossing the milestone on 26 January 2016, India's 67th Republic Day.
-Line 1 transported 200 million passengers within 786 days of operations.
+Mumbai Metro One announced that Blue Line had transported more than 150 million passengers since operations began, crossing the milestone on 26 January 2016, India's 67th Republic Day.
+Blue Line transported 200 million passengers within 786 days of operations.
 It crossed the 250 million mark on 11 February, or within 957 days, the fastest time in which any metro in India has reached the milestone.